awsdocs/aws-site-to-site-vpn-user-guide/doc_source/initiate-vpn-tunnels.md

 The following rules and limitations apply:
 + To initiate IKE negotiation, AWS requires the public IP address of your customer gateway device\.
 If you configured certificate\-based authentication for your VPN connection and you did not specify an IP address when you created the customer gateway resource in AWS, you must create a new customer gateway and specify the IP address\.
 Then, modify the VPN connection and specify the new customer gateway\.
 For more information, see [Changing the customer gateway for a Site\-to\-Site VPN connection](change-vpn-cgw.md)\.
 + You cannot configure IKE initiation options for an AWS Classic VPN connection\.
-+ IKE initiation from the AWS side of the VPN connection is supported for IKEv2 only\.
++ IKE initiation \(startup action\) from the AWS side of the VPN connection is supported for IKEv2 only\.
 + If your customer gateway device is behind a firewall or other device using Network Address Translation \(NAT\), it must have an identity \(IDr\) configured\.
 For more information about IDr, see [RFC 7296](https://tools.ietf.org/html/rfc7296)\.

 If you do not configure IKE initiation from the AWS side for your VPN tunnel and the VPN connection experiences a period of idle time \(usually 10 seconds, depending on your configuration\), the tunnel might go down\.
 To prevent this, you can use a network monitoring tool to generate keepalive pings\.